pingcap/docs/tikv-configuration-file.md

 + Value options:
     + `1`: Uses API V1, does not encode the data passed from the client, and stores data as it is.
 In versions earlier than v6.1.0, TiKV uses API V1 by default.
     + `2`: Uses API V2:
-        + The data is stored in the MVCC (Multi-Version Concurrency Control) format, where the timestamp is obtained from PD (which is TSO) by tikv-server.
+        + The data is stored in the Multi-Version Concurrency Control (MVCC) format, where the timestamp is obtained from PD (which is TSO) by tikv-server.
         + Data is scoped according to different usage and supports co-existence of TiDB, Transactional KV, and RawKV applications in a single cluster.
         + When API V2 is used, you are expected to set `storage.enable-ttl = true` at the same time.
 Because API V2 supports the TTL feature, you must turn on `enable-ttl` explicitly.
 Otherwise, it will be in conflict because `storage.enable-ttl` defaults to `false`.
         + When API V2 is enabled, you need to deploy at least one tidb-server instance to reclaim obsolete data.
 This tidb-server instance can provide read and write services at the same time.
 To ensure high availability, you can deploy multiple tidb-server instances.